Moodkiller/rclone-updater-1.0/README.md

 ### Alternativily, if you are running a version of Windows without curl installed, do the following:
 1. Clone or download this repo.
 2. Unzip to your desired location (doesn't matter where).
-3. Double click `rclone-updater (run as admin).bat` (this will download the latest rclone from the source stated below and install it).
+3. Right-click > Run as administrator on `rclone-updater (run as admin).bat` (this will download the latest rclone from the source stated below and install it).

 ## Source:
 rclone: https://rclone.org/downloads/